Metropolis--Hastings with Scalable Subsampling: Discussion

-Our auxiliary variable approach shares features with that in \cite{zhang2020asymptotically}, using Poisson random variables whose expectation depends on both the current and proposed value.
-However, as seen in the experiments and real-world applications of Sections \ref{section:simulation} and \ref{section:real_datasets}, the Tuna algorithm \citep{zhang2020asymptotically} typically performs relatively poorly because it requires sub-optimal scaling of the Metropolis--Hastings proposal in order to control the acceptance rate.
+Our approach shares features with the Tuna algorithm of \cite{zhang2020asymptotically}, using Poisson auxiliary random variables whose expectation depends on both the current and proposed value.
+However, as seen in the experiments and real-world applications of Sections \ref{section:simulation} and \ref{section:real_datasets}, Tuna typically performs relatively poorly because it requires sub-optimal scaling of the Metropolis--Hastings proposal in order to control the acceptance rate.
 Our more general formulation, combined with the use of control variates, leads to orders of magnitude greater efficiency.
 The scalable Metropolis--Hastings algorithm \citep{cornish2019scalable} uses the same generic form for the control variates as we do, but our bounds on the discrepancy between the control variate and the truth scale better with increasing dimension and this, together with the removal of the large product in the acceptance probability and another novel tightening, has a substantial impact on the overall efficiency.
-We also have provided guidelines on choosing the proposal scaling, $\lambda$, for MH-SS in the case where the Metropolis--Hastings proposal is that of a random-walk Metropolis algorithm: choose $\lambda$ to target an empirical acceptance of around $0.452$.
+We have also provided guidelines on choosing the proposal scaling for MH-SS: choose $\lambda$ to target an empirical acceptance of around $0.452$.
 This guidance has been verified empirically and holds whether using first- or second-order control variates.

-The simulation experiments presented in Section \ref{section:simulation} utilising synthetic data from logistic and Poisson regression models demonstrate that our proposed algorithms require much smaller average batch sizes than those in \cite{cornish2019scalable} and exhibit consistently greater computational efficiency per second across various combinations of number of data points, $n$, and number of predictors, $d$.
-The real-world applications in Section \ref{section:real_datasets}, featuring datasets with observations ranging from $n = 250,000$ to $n = 1,000,000$ and three models (logistic, probit and Poisson regressions), show that i) our algorithms are highly efficient even in settings characterised by large $n$ and correlated and/or categorical predictors and that ii) the RWM, SMH and TunaMH algorithms do not scale as well as MH-SS, and MH-SS-2 in particular.
+Although all of our worked examples are regression models with independent data, the methodology is not limited to such data.
+Consider regression models with data $y_{i,j}$ for the $i$th of $n>>1$ subjects, and a subject-specific random intercept (and, potentially, slope).
+MH-SS could subsample by subject and perform numerical integration over the random effects; since $n>>1$ including all random effects as latent variables could make the statespace too large for \emph{any} exact MCMC algorithm.
+Alternatively consider an AR($p$) process for data $y_{t}$, $t=p,\dots T$, which, given initial values of $y_{0},\dots, y_{p-1}$, are generated as:

+This, and analogous binary- or robust- autoregressive models could be re-framed as standard regression model with a covariate vector of $x_t=(1,y_{t-p},\dots,y_{t-1})$.